 Imagine you’re on a peaceful drive through the countryside with your family.
 You stare out the window and watch as fields of corn and wheat flash past.
 Suddenly, you spot something exciting.
 There, in a distant field, is a group of horses!
 They’re running wild and free through the tall grass.
 You tell your family so they can see too.
 But the horses are gone just as quickly as they appeared, running off to the next field in the distance.

-Hundreds of years ago, horses roamed wild and free in many areas of the United States.
+Hundreds of years ago, horses roamed wild in many parts of the United States.
 Over time, though, many of these horses were caught and tamed.
 This was done so that they could be used for transportation and farm work.
 Over generations, tame horses developed a genetic predisposition toward humans.
 When this occurred, they were considered domesticated.

-To be truly “wild,” these feral horses would need to have biological ancestors that were never domesticated.
+To be truly “wild,” these feral horses would need to have ancestors that were never domesticated.
 However, they are “wild” in the sense that they are untamed and live on their own in the wild.

 Herds of feral horses can be found in several places around the world.
 For example, the Brumby is similar to the American Mustang and can be found throughout Australia.
 Other feral herds can be found in Portugal and Scotland.
-They’re also common on the barrier islands along the Atlantic coast of North America, from Nova Scotia to the outer banks of North Carolina.
+They’re also common on the barrier islands along the Atlantic coast of North America.

-Some of the most popular feral herds can be found on Assateague Island off the coasts of Virginia and Maryland.
+Some of the most popular feral herds can be found on Assateague Island.
+That’s off the coasts of Virginia and Maryland in the United States.
 The horses are split into two main herds.
-The United States National Park Service manages the Maryland herd, while the Virginia herd is managed by the Chincoteague Volunteer Fire Company.
+The United States National Park Service manages the Maryland herd.
+The Virginia herd is managed by the Chincoteague Volunteer Fire Company.

-These feral herds remain untamed and have grown accustomed to the tough living conditions on the island, which include hot weather, huge mosquito populations, severe storms and poor food supplies.
-Many children first learn about the Assateague horses from Marguerite Henry’s famous book called Misty of Chincoteague.
+These feral herds remain untamed.
+They’ve even grown used to the tough living conditions on the island.
+This includes hot weather and huge mosquito populations.
+Severe storms and poor food supplies are also common.
+Many children first learn about the Assateague horses from Marguerite Henry’s famous book, Misty of Chincoteague.